node-organic/node-organic/README.md

 * Self-reflection

 The package represents abstract form of the implementation bundled with concept documentation.
-Further [modules/libraries/packages](http://node-organic.com/#/modules) inheriting `organic` core classes provide actual implementation and the ability to extend, improve and adapt furthermore the concept and its practical results.
+Further [modules/libraries/packages](https://github.com/node-organic) inheriting `organic` core classes provide actual implementation and the ability to extend, improve and adapt furthermore the concept and its practical results.

-`node-organic`(or just `organic`) is based on the nature's patterns for structural organization, control flow & etc. Its base abstract ground is found to be the usable for rapid engineering of complex systems.
+`node-organic`(or just `organic`) is based on the nature's patterns for structural organization, control flow & etc. Its base abstract ground is found to be the usable for natural engineering of complex systems.

 Organic software development thereafter mimics nature's pattern for living cells representing their organization and structure within software applications.